 Scrapers work well to attack caked-on gunk such as insects, varnish, and paint off of windows, however, you have to be very careful how you use them.

 If you're using a squeegee, suds are especially important to help the rubber pass over the glass.
-The also make it easier to see the areas that need more work, since the bubbles separate where there is dirt on the window.
+They also make it easier to see the areas that need more work, since the bubbles separate where there is dirt on the window.

 Also called a washer or a wand, a mop consists of a sleeve attached to the end of a T-bar.
 When the sleeve gets dirty, you can just take it off and wash it.
 Be sure to purchase a mop with a sleeve that is about 14 inches long and has good water retention.

-Tip # 2: Use Cold Water
+2. Use Cold Water

 Don’t make the mistake of using warm water -- it evaporates too quickly.
-It's best to fill a 5-gallon bucket about halfway with cold water and then put in a few squirts of detergent.
+It's best to fill a five-gallon bucket about halfway with cold water and then put in a few squirts of detergent.

-Tip # 3: Scrub First
+3. Scrub First

 Get the mop wet and scrub the windows to lift all the dirt.
-Use the scraper to remove any caked-on dirt, insects, etc. Be sure to press the scrapper blade in a forward motion, not backward, as this may cause scratches.
+Use the scraper to remove any caked-on dirt, insects, etc. Be sure to press the scraper blade in a forward motion, not backward, as this may cause scratches.

-Tip # 4: Squeegee From the Top Down
+4. Squeegee From the Top Down

 If you tilt the squeegee, water will be forced out of the bottom.
 Dry the blade with a clean cloth after each stroke.
-Be sure that each stroke overlaps the other by about 2 inches.
+Be sure that each stroke overlaps the other by about two inches.
 After you're finished with the window, dry the edges with the cloth.

 You can save yourself a lot of trouble if you dust the windows, sills, and even screens before you get right to the glass.
 There's no sense in leaving all of that dirty and having sparkling glass.
 If necessary, you can even vacuum out the sills (especially if it has been a long time since you have done this).

-Tip #6: Clean On a Cloudy Day
+6. Clean On a Cloudy Day

 If you clean on a really hot and sunny day, your cleanser or soap will dry too quickly and leave streaks behind.

-Tip #7: Make Your Own Cleanser
+7. Make Your Own Cleanser

 Just as with cleaning your outdoor windows, choosing the correct cleaning tools when working inside is critical.
 Many people prefer to use window cleaner spray and a lint-free cloth to clean interior windows.

 1/4 cup white vinegar

-- 1/4 cup isopropyl alcohol
+1/4 cup isopropyl alcohol

-- 1 Tbsp cornstarch
+1 Tbsp cornstarch

 2 cups water

 8-10 drops lemon essential oil